SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "You can achieve the access using ASSIGN statements as shown above "(using field symbols), ...
 ASSIGN st-('COL1') TO FIELD-SYMBOL(<col1>).
+"Using the older ASSIGN COMPONENT statement, however, the "previous statement replaces this syntax.
+ASSIGN COMPONENT 'COL1' OF STRUCTURE st TO FIELD-SYMBOL(<col1_comp>).

 "... or by statically specifying the structure and the (object) component "selector followed by a character-like data object in parentheses.